 On social media, we engage followers with a mix of promotional materials and educational, informative, and humorous to develop a brand personality people can relate with.
 This is part of the digital marketing plan.
 Ads can be managed on social, search, or video platforms.
 Click for more about Types of Marketing Tactics.

 It outlines how a business or organization will achieve its marketing objectives.
 A substantial portion of that plan will address digital channels and tools.
-It is a comprehensive document that guides the implementation of various online marketing tactics and campaigns to reach a target audience, build brand awareness, increase website traffic, generate leads, drive conversions, and monitor results.
+It is a comprehensive document that guides the implementation of online marketing tactics and campaigns to reach target audiences, build brand awareness, increase website traffic, generate leads, drive conversions, and monitor results.
 Here’s an overview of the key elements typically included in such a plan:

 Remember that a digital marketing plan is a dynamic document that may evolve as the business landscape changes.
 Flexibility and responsiveness to market changes are essential for successful digital marketing campaigns.